 It is apparent that Systems of Innovation and to some extent Systems of Differentiation fall under the long tail apps category.

-The diverse set of heterogeneous applications that are used by small sets of employees or teams for specific purpose and are typically beyond the scope of IT governance can be classified as long tail apps.
+The diverse set of heterogeneous applications that are used by small sets of employees or teams for a specific purpose and are typically beyond the scope of IT governance can be classified as long-tail apps.

 - situational or need-based